 World (excl.
 USA & Canada)

-Audio UK and British Commonwealth, Australia, Czech Republic, France, Iran, Italy, Poland, Portugal, Romania, Russia, Spanish (World), Turkey, New Zealand, Vietnam
+Albania, Audio UK and British Commonwealth, Australia, Brazil, China, Czech Republic, France, Galicia, Germany, Hungary, Indonesia, Iran, Italy, Korea, Lithuania, Poland, Portugal, Romania, Russia, Slovakia, Spanish (World), Sweden, Turkey, Ukraine, Vietnam